Tech startups are responsible for driving innovation – from the creation of apps to ecommerce platforms and even mobile money.

 Giraffe is a mobile recruitment app that enables businesses to recruit medium-skilled workers faster and cheaper than any other way.

-The platform enables job seekers to create a CV on the cell phones which means users share with the startup their personal information like employment history, qualifications and criminal records.
+The platform enables job seekers to create a CV on their cell phones which means users share with the startup their personal information like employment history, qualifications and criminal records.

 The legal perspective: POPI compliance is the big issue for startups, like Giraffe, who are dealing with personal information, says Taylor.